faros-ai/faros-events-cli/README.md

     --deploy_end_time "2021-07-20T18:08:42.024Z"
 ```

-> :exclamation: If choosing Option 2 to report your deployment events, the  `--artifact` parameter in the CD event should exactly match the artifact parameter in the CI event.
+> :exclamation: **If choosing Option 2 to report your deployment events, the  `--artifact` parameter in the CD event should exactly match the artifact parameter in the CI event.**

-> :exclamation: The `deploy_status` is an enum.
-Read the documentation on arguments [here](#cd-arguments) for accepted values.

-> :exclamation: The `deploy_environment` is also an enum.
-Read the documentation on arguments [here](#cd-arguments) for accepted values.

 ## Arguments